 10. A majority vote of the members present is necessary for the adoption of any resolution and for the election of a member of the Board of Directors.

-1. The powers, business, and property of the Club shall be exercised, conducted, and controlled by a Board of Directors (hereinafter sometimes referred to as "Board") consisting of: President, Vice President, Secretary, Treasurer, Maintenance Officer, Safety Officer, and Plane Captains.
+1. The powers, business, and property of the Club shall be exercised, conducted, and controlled by a Board of Directors (hereinafter sometimes referred to as "Board")consisting of: President, Vice President, Secretary, Treasurer, Maintenance Officer, Safety Officer, Membership Officer, and Plane Captains.

 2. The Past-President shall serve as a member of the Board of Directors for a period of one year after leaving office.